Hodge-Gromov-Witten theory

-\begin{rem} The specialization of the $N$ first $T$-equivariant parameters in terms of a single variable $t$ is the same as in Theorem \ref{HGWchain}, but the last one is different, i.e.~the Hodge bundle is rescaled with weight $((-a_1) \dotsm (-a_N)-1)$ instead of weight $(-a_1) \dotsm (-a_N)$.
-By equation \eqref{arithcondloop}, there is a $\CC^*$-invariant (singular) hypersurface of degree $d$
+\begin{rem} The specialization of the $N$ first $T$-equivariant parameters in terms of a single variable $t$ is the same as in Theorem~\ref{HGWchain}, but the last one is different; \textit{i.e.}~the Hodge bundle is rescaled with weight $(-a_1) \dotsm (-a_N)-1$ instead of weight $(-a_1) \dotsm (-a_N)$.
+By Equation \eqref{arithcondloop}, there is a $\CC^*$-invariant (singular) hypersurface of degree $d$

-and the line bundle $\cO(d)$ in Theorem \ref{HGWloop} is its normal line bundle, with the same $\CC^*$-action as in Theorem \ref{HGWchain}.
-The line bundle $\cO(d-E)$ is also a normal bundle as we see in the proof below. \end{rem}
+and the line bundle $\cO(d)$ in Theorem~\ref{HGWloop} is its normal line bundle, with the same $\CC^*$-action as in Theorem~\ref{HGWchain}.
+The line bundle $\cO(d-E)$ is also a normal bundle, as we see in the proof below. \end{rem}

-\begin{rem} Theorem \ref{HGWloop} yields an explicit formula for Hodge--Gromov--Witten invariants of $X$ as a sum over dual graphs.
-Indeed, such a formula is known for every smooth toric DM stack, e.g.~in \cite{Liu}, and $\widetilde{\cP}$ is one such item. \end{rem}
+\begin{rem} Theorem~\ref{HGWloop} yields an explicit formula for Hodge--Gromov--Witten invariants of $X$ as a sum over dual graphs.
+Indeed, such a formula is known for every smooth toric DM stack, see \textit{e.g.}~\cite{Liu}, and~$\widetilde{\cP}$ is such an item. \end{rem}

-\begin{proof} It is similar to the proof of Theorem \ref{HGWchain}.
-We take the degree-$d$ hypersurface $X$ to be the zero locus of the loop polynomial and we define the $\aA^1$-family
+\begin{proof}[Proof of Theorem~\ref{HGWloop}] The proof is similar to that of Theorem~\ref{HGWchain}.
+We take the degree $d$ hypersurface $X$ to be the zero locus of the loop polynomial